syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 The following code example shows how to replace a specified bookmark content by using [ReplaceContent](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.BookmarksNavigator.html#Syncfusion_DocIO_DLS_BookmarksNavigator_ReplaceContent_Syncfusion_DocIO_DLS_WordDocumentPart_) method in Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Loads the template document with bookmark "Northwind" whose start and end are preserved in different section FileStream fileStreamPath = new FileStream("Template.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+WordDocument templateDocument = new WordDocument(fileStreamPath, FormatType.Docx);
+//Creates the bookmark navigator instance to access the bookmark BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(templateDocument);
+//Moves the virtual cursor to the location before the end of the bookmark "Northwind" bookmarkNavigator.MoveToBookmark("Northwind");
+//Gets the bookmark content as WordDocumentPart WordDocumentPart wordDocumentPart = bookmarkNavigator.GetContent();
+//Loads the Word document with bookmark NorthwindDB FileStream fileStreamPath = new FileStream("Bookmarks.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
+//Creates the bookmark navigator instance to access the bookmark bookmarkNavigator = new BookmarksNavigator(document);
+//Moves the virtual cursor to the location before the end of the bookmark "NorthwindDB" bookmarkNavigator.MoveToBookmark("NorthwindDB");
+//Replaces the bookmark content with word body part bookmarkNavigator.ReplaceContent(wordDocumentPart);
+//Close the WordDocumentPart instance wordDocumentPart.Close();
+//Closes the template document templateDocument.Close();
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Loads the template document with bookmark "Northwind" whose start and end are preserved in different section